 Dr. Nasamran advises that at least one of the chores on the chart should be one that kids are already doing at least 50 percent of the time.
 Again, this helps to build motivation and success.
 It is important for kids to feel like they can be successful at the task so it doesn’t become too daunting.
 “Kids, like adults, may be prone to avoiding daunting tasks.
 Including one easy task alongside a more challenging task can help kids build momentum to get started.”

 With 34 tasks magnets, 210 colorful stars, and 3 name plates, this chore chart is extremely flexible.
-This comes in handy when you need to rotate chore among your children.
+The dry erase function comes in handy when you need to rotate chores among children.
 Dry-erase boards are your best bet with this chore chart so switching chores is as simple as wipes the names of a name plate.

 A Good Chore Chart Provides Instant Rewards